IgniteUI/igniteui-xplat-docs/doc/en/components/themes/typography.md

 ### Changing type styles

-The type styles are used internally by most of the components in $ProductName$.
+The type styles are used internally by most of the components in {ProductName}.
 For instance, the `igc-button` component uses the button type style.
 To change any of the type style properties, we need to overwrite the corresponding CSS variable:

 ```css